+This morning, your Riga guide will meet you in the lobby for a walking tour of Old Town Riga.
 You will visit the 13th century St. Peter’s Church, which was damaged by fire during World War II and later (ironically) rebuilt by the Soviets.
 A good place to start any tour is atop the church’s spire, where you can see the whole of Riga laid out before you.
-This is the perfect way to get your bearings before you actually wander down the cobble-stoned streets.
+This is the perfect way to get your bearings before you wander down the cobble-stoned streets.
 From here you may see the exterior of the Dome Cathedral one of the largest and most distinctive houses of worship in the region.

+In the afternoon meet your driver, we suggest visiting Riga’s Central District.
+Not far away from the Old Town, you can stop by the Freedom Monument – a memorial honoring the soldiers killed during the Latvian War of Independence from 1918-1920.
 Later you will visit the Latvian National Art Museum, which houses more than 52,000 works of art reflecting the development of the arts in Latvia from the middle of the 18th century until the present.
 It also features Russian art from the 16th to the first half of the 20th century.

 The area around Elizabetes and Alberta Streets is known as Riga’s Art Nouveau (or Jugendstil) District, which features impressive examples of the style.
 In total, there are some 800 Art Nouveau buildings in Riga, many of which were designed and built by Latvian architects including Mikhail Eisenstein.

 Time permitting you may wish to see the Riga Central Market or the Bergs Bazaar.